nitrictech/docs/docs/testing.md

 });
 ```

 We can add another test case for hitting the `POST /:name` route.
-This will need to test whether the response from the api resolves correctly, as well as whether the image bucket was updated.
+This will need to test whether the response from the API resolves correctly, as well as whether the image bucket was updated.
 It makes a post request to our route and then checks the response just like the last one.
 Additionally, this test reads from the bucket to verify that the correct content was written.

 > Make sure you remove the call to done from the assertion in the api route.
 Otherwise, the bucket test will not be run.